mikkelnrasmussen/Comparative-analysis-CMI-PB/README.md

 The repository contains a folder containing a Rmarkdown file of the workflow for evaluating the prediction models in each of the 10 studies included in the project.

 - First step is to download the data used in this project.
 This can be accomplished by running the scripts `download_from_webpage_links.sh` in order to download the data files, and next running `Standardize_data.ipynb` to perform preprocessing the data files.

+- After the data has been downloaded and processed, the Rmarkdown files for each of the studies can be run.
+These files contains the workflows for evaluating all of the prediction methods included in this project.

+- Finaly, the comparative analysis can be run to compare the results from all of the prediction methods.